rob-evans/rob-evans/README.md

 # Hi there 👋

 Thanks for checking out my profile!
 I'm Rob, a mathematics graduate who enjoys working with data.
-My current stack for analysis is Python, SQL (MySQL), and Tableau.
+My current stack for analysis is Python, SQL (MySQL), and Excel.

-In my [portfolio](https://github.com/rob-evans/Data-Analytics-Portfolio) you'll find my projects on data analytics.
-I've also got some examples of work from my undergraduate Statistical Learning module which served as a mathematical introduction to machine learning, and focused on implementing these ideas in Python.

 ### My Skills
 - Data preparation and cleaning